 The teeth breaking through the gums can lead to soreness and swelling.
-As a parent, its essential that you recognize the symptoms of teething so you can understand the process, and know whether your child needs additional attention from a dentist.
+As a parent, it’s essential that you recognize the symptoms of teething so you can understand the process and know whether your child needs additional attention from a dentist.

 When to See a Dentist